graceb620/adventure_game/README.md

 # adventure_game
-This is a project for my Object Oriented Programming class
+This is a project for my Object Oriented Programming class with Professor Timothy Urness.
+This class was taken during Fall 2023.

 * The Game.java file is the file that runs the game.